firstbatchxyz/dria-blog/docs/factory/code_generation.md

 ---
 categories:
 - Software Engineering
-description: 'GenerateCode: A SingletonTemplate for generating code based on instructions in various programming languages.'
+description: Learn how to use the GenerateCode task for generating code based on instructions in various programming languages.
 tags:
 - code generation
-- singleton template
 - programming
-- QWEN2_5_CODER
-- coding instruction
+- coding tasks
+- software development
+- AI programming
 ---

 # GenerateCode